Non-Stop (B. T. Express album)

-Non-Stop is the second album by the Brooklyn, New York band B. T. Express.
+Non-Stop is the second album by the Brooklyn, New York, band B. T. Express.
 Released in July 1975, the album reached number one on the Billboard R&B albums chart in the US.

+Critical reception

+Alex Henderson of Allmusic, in a 4.5\5 star review, exclaimed "When B.T.
+Express' second album, Non-Stop, came out in 1975, Scepter assumed that it would fare well in dance clubs -- and sure enough, club DJs went wild over this record...Up-tempo material is what defines Non-Stop and makes it one of the band's finest, most essential albums."